Can Dragons and Frogs Be Friends?

 Reviewed in the United States on May 6, 2014

-This amazing book has many aspects that are sure to make it a best seller in children's literature.
 The underlying theme supports the idea that one individual can make a big difference and create a bond that changes lives.
 Who could ever have imagined that three little words could have such a profound effect in any given situation.
-"Can I help?" was the simple response to an urgent need, and then there was a change in the way Melville and Throckmorton saw one another.
+"Can I help?" was the simple response to an urgent need, and then there was a change in the way Melville and

-Fear was overcome by a sense of love - an unselfish act that couldn't help but bring two unlikely characters out of their normal ways of looking at each other.
+Fear was overcome by a sense of love - an unselfish act that couldn't help but bring two unlikely characters

 The story was absolutely heart-warming and gives us much to rejoice about.
 The true nature of love is highlighted in the character of a frog named Melville.
 No one is left out of this transforming love.
 This book is one that I would want to share with my children or grandchildren because it is entertaining and instructive.
-Nature comes alive in a very unique epistolary format that draws you into a fascinating world where creatures in the forest give their insights and impressions from a different perspective.
+Nature comes alive in a very unique epistolary format that draws you into a fascinating world where creatures in the forest

 The illustrations are wonderful, too.

 "Can Dragons and Frogs Be Friends?" is both exciting and enchanting.
-I loved it!
+I loved it.

-hostility and "improving the environment"!
 This book is a treasure - and so is its author!!
 (When I give this book as a gift, I will probably include a pack of crayons!)

 Amazon Customer